puyral/squirrel-prover/documentation/sphinx/source/proofs.rst

    and must not appear in any global hypothesis (some global hypotheses may be localised (see :tacn:`localize`) if necessary.

+.. tact:: cryptovampire {? ~t} {? ~nt}
+   :name: cryptovampire

+    Try to dispatch a goal using `cryptovampire: <https://github.com/SecPriv/CryptoVampire>`_.

+    To properly function, the `cryptovampire` executable must be available in the path or its path must be set to `CRYPTOVAMPIRE_EXECUTABLE`.

+    The `t` option set the timeout and the `nt` options set the number of retries.

 .. tact:: eqnames
    :name: eqnames